Free Insurance Verification

 - Giving homework assignments to family members so they can practice what they have learned in therapy in the real world.

-Like other types of alcohol and drug abuse treatment plans, family therapy might not be the final solution for everyone.
+Like other types of alcohol and drug abuse treatment plans, family therapy might not be the ideal solution for everyone.
 Other solutions might work better to treat certain families, or some families might seek family therapy and other forms of treatment at the same time.

 Support Group Counseling